 Weather in Scotland vs. Ireland

-In general, southern Ireland has a much milder climate than Scotland, thanks to the Atlantic meridional overturning circulation (AMOC).
-However, remember that both Scotland and Ireland are very rainy destinations to visit.
-Surprisingly, Scotland even receives slightly more rain on average than Ireland.
+By contrast, Southern Ireland has a much milder climate due to the Atlantic meridional overturning circulation (AMOC).
+Additionally, although both destinations are extremely, Scotland actually receives slightly more rainfall on average than Ireland.

 Read More: What to Pack for Ireland